OPTIMALSYSTEMS/eox-custom-cmcockpit/README.md

 files from Bulma SASS sources, we don't need it to be packaged with our application.

 We also create a `styles.vars.scss` that will be used to share SASS variables across the application.
-Now import `styles.vars.scss` and Bulma into your applications `styles.scss`.
+Now import `styles.vars.scss` and Bulma into your applications `styles.scss`:

-Notice: We first import `styles.vars.scss`, then setup sass vars to override the ones used by Bulma to match our styles, and then import Bulma.

 ```scss
 @import "styles.vars";